-Serbia ministry of energy state secretary, speculations that someone hinders the “South Stream” project8.
-April 2013. / News Serbia Energy
+Serbia ministry of energy state secretary, speculations that someone hinders the “South Stream” project, News Serbia Energy

 “I can’t see where the South Stream is being hindered, on contrary the whole is country engaged to solve this as soon as possible.
 I don’t know what does the state forget to do”, state secretary from ministry of energy Stanojevic said when he was commenting statements of certain medias that President of Gasprom Managing Board, Aleksey Miller, said “individuals are trying to obstruct gas agreement between Serbia and Russia and implementation of big business “South Stream” during last week’s visit to Serbia.